 Some dentists choose to pull wisdom teeth before any health problems arise, although it's under debate as to whether that's the best use of patients' money and dentists' time.

 If you do have to have wisdom teeth removed, it will most likely be an outpatient procedure, so you can go home the same day.
 You'll be given either local anaesthesia, or general anaesthesia.
 Local anaesthesia is the most common, but your dentist will decide which is best for you based on how many extractions you will have, how much pain you are likely to feel and your level of anxiety towards dental work.
-You can also ask about the options for sedation during your treatment, to make you calmer and less aware of what's going on.
+You can also ask about the options for sedation dentistry, to make you calmer and less aware of what's going on.

 During the procedure, your dentist will make an incision in the gum to expose the tooth and bone, and remove any bone that is in the way of the tooth.
 Once the obstructing bone is removed, they will remove the tooth, clean the site, stitch the wound (sometimes) and finally, your dentist will place gauze over the extraction site.
 And then you're done!